mikeizbicki/cmc-csci143/final_project/README.md

 ## Grading

-You will demo your webpage to me during your final exam.
+You will demo your webpage to me live instead of having a final exam.

-In the final exam:
+In the demo:

-1. You will bring a printout of your `schema.sql` file.
-    Recall that this file must contain your CREATE INDEX commands.
-1. You will have your web server already running at the start of the exam.
+1. You will have your web server already running at the start of the demo.
-1. You will tell me what port it is running on, and I will connect to the webserver using my computer.
+1. You will tell me what port it is running on, and I will connect to the web server using my computer.

     > **Hint:**
-    > You should ensure that someone else can connect to your webpage before the exam.
+    > You should ensure that someone else can connect to your webpage before the demo.
     > If I can't connect, this will result in a major penalty.

 1. I will traverse your webpages, verifying all of the functionality and checking that the SQL queries are fast by checking that the pages load in a reasonable amount of time.